hvk-creator/codespaces-desktop-novnc/README.md

 # codespaces-desktop-novnc
 Setting up a full Desktop Environment on a Github Codespace with noVNC

+This repository is only for installing Xfce.
+For Lxqt, you can read more here:https://github.com/GitXpresso/LXQT-NoVNC

 For those who don't know:access to the Codespace's system can only be done via the integrated shell (terminal) in the browser (or your installed VSCode with Codespaces extension).
 This repo allows you to access to the Codespace via the full GUI.

 Quick Install: